runatlantis/atlantis/runatlantis.io/blog/putting-the-dev-into-devops-why-your-developers-should-write-terraform-too.md

 Even if they have access, operations can be complicated:

-- It’s often difficult to do seemingly simple things (think adding a security group rule that also requires peering VPCs).
-This means that just having access sometimes isn’t enough.
+- It's often difficult to do seemingly simple things (think adding a security group rule that also requires peering VPCs).
+This means that just having access sometimes isn't enough.
 Devs might need help from an expert to get things done.

 ## Enter Terraform